cyberbotics/webots-projects/README.md

 ## Prerequisites

-This repository uses the Git Large File Storage (LSF) extension that needs to be installed in order to clone the repostiory.
+This repository uses the Git Large File Storage (LSF) extension that needs to be installed in order to clone this repostiory.
 You can find [here](https://git-lfs.github.com/) the installation instructions.

 ## How to Use it